 Bill Hastings in Buckhorn, whose fingerprints were found all over the

 apartment of the murdered Ruth Davenport.
-We have a close-up of Bill
+We have a close-up of Bill in his jail cell,

 rubbing his head, anxious.
 A low rumbling sound accompanies that stops